 - have an irregular shape

-- are slightly raised
+- have raised edges

 - are not possible to scrape off

-If a doctor believes that the patches could become cancerous, they may use a laser or surgical scalpel to remove them.
+If a doctor believes the patches could become cancerous, they may use a laser or surgical scalpel to remove them.

 Malignant tumors are cancerous.
 They develop when cells grow uncontrollably.
 If the cells continue to grow and spread, the disease can become life threatening.